SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on June 8 throughout history:
+Here are some notable events that have occurred in the USA on June 8:

-- **1789**: The U.S. Congress proposed the Bill of Rights, which was later ratified and guarantees individual liberties.
+- **1794**: The Whiskey Rebellion: Farmers in western Pennsylvania rebelled against the tax on whiskey, marking an early test of the federal government's authority.
-- **1896**: Charles Stewart Rolls, a British inventor, partnered with Henry Royce to form Rolls-Royce, which would become synonymous with luxury automobiles.
+- **1949**: George Orwell's novel "1984" was published in the USA, which swiftly became a classic and an influential work in understanding totalitarianism and surveillance.
-- **1953**: John J. McCloy was appointed as the president of the Ford Foundation
+- **1966**: The National Organization for Women (NOW)
 ### Positive Qoute
 ------
-"Every day brings new opportunities 🌅, so embrace them with open arms 🤗 and a grateful heart 💖!"
+"Every day may not be good, but there's something good in every day! ✨😊🌈"